aliceriot/datastructures/hash_table/README.md

 `hash(key)`) point to a linked list - in that linked list we can store everything that hashes to that particular key.
 Nice!

+I wrote a new implementation of a doubly-linked list that includes two `*char` in order to hold both the key and the value (we want to store both in our list so that we can tell which value corresponds to which key).

 ##Hash functions

 I think for this we're just going to use the SHA1 hash - this isn't